 Often referred to as America’s most European city, regularly topping travel magazine favorite cities lists, and famed for its postcard-perfect vistas, San Francisco is indeed, as John Steinbeck described, “a golden handcuff with the key thrown away.”
-But it’s more than topography that makes the City by the Bay one of the top places for 16.5 million visitors to leave their hearts each year.
-Unlike most American cities that have evolved in a more measured fashion, San Francisco has been molded politically, socially, and physically by a variety of (literally) earthshaking events, which are outlined here.
-As you'll see, the city’s character is like no other.
+But it’s more than topography that makes the City by the Bay one of the top places for 25.5-million-plus visitors to leave their hearts each year.
+Molded politically, socially, and physically by its history, and refined by a variety of natural and manmade events, the city’s character is like no other.

 San Francisco Today

 During the past 2 decades, California’s fourth-largest city has weathered the wild ride of two boom-or-bust economies.
 The first, in the late 1990s, was the famed “Dot-com boom,” which, when it went bust in the early 2000s, left the city’s residents, businesses, and real estate market reeling from economic whiplash.
 The second, which is underway now, has seen even more growth and influx of new wealth, and it seems there’s no end in sight.
 The Bay Area is the epicenter of the now-established Internet industry, and San Francisco has become the most compelling crash pad for young entrepreneurs and tech workers (who have access to big luxurious private buses that shuttle them to Silicon Valley).
 All this has made the face of the city change at wireless Internet speed.